 Asylum seeker students losing Centrelink benefits

 An urgent appeal has been started to help a group of young Melbourne asylum seekers who have achieved tertiary places but lost all Centrelink support through the latest government move to deprive those on bridging visas of support.
 Read more here about the appeal and their situation.
-You can contribute to a fund being set up to help students who are being forced to give up dreams, precious scholarships or fee waiver places.
+You can donate by direct bank transfer: account name is “Youthplus Foundation”.
+BSB: 064786

 In 2001 the Tampa tragedy hit the headlines, and the Australian population learned, for the first time, about the plight of asylum seekers attempting to enter our country by boat.
 One morning in 2003 a small group of friends met for coffee and soon began discussing the latest news about asylum seekers.
 These kindly women were horrified that people could come here and go hungry in a land of plenty.
 They decided to meet monthly and collect non-perishable food which would be given to the Asylum Seekers’ Resource Centre.
 And so the Montmorency Asylum Seekers’ Support Group was born.